What better way is there to end a Cheshire countryside walk than in a traditional pub with all of...

 Opening times: 24th March until the 1st November 2019, Sunday – Friday, 10am-5pm.

-Use our Exeter travel guide for more holiday inspiration.
+For more indoor activities in Exeter, have a browse through our Exeter travel guide for more holiday inspiration.

 Enjoying a secluded spot near the village of Yelverton is this 13th century former monastery which was once the home of the explorer Sir Francis Drake.